Using Free OpenDNS Family Shield To Block Adult Content

-However, the free Family Shield uses different DNS servers to the standard OpenDNS setup and automatically blocks most pornography, proxy servers and phishing sites.
+However, the free Family Shield uses different DNS servers to the standard OpenDNS setup and automatically blocks most adult sites, proxy servers and phishing sites.

 As adult sites are frequently full of malware, it could also be a handy tool in your antivirus arsenal.
 Without getting too techie – DNS converts website addresses into the numeric IP addresses that are the basis of the internet.